 Paul is a native of Stamford, CT.
 However, he grew up in Bradenton, FL, which he considers his home.
 Paul graduated from Princeton University in 1985 with a Bachelor of Arts degree in Architecture and African American Studies.
 Prior to his career in ministry, Paul worked for eight years in advertising in New York City.
 He later received the Master of Divinity degree with a concentration in New Testament Studies from Johnson C. Smith Seminary at the Interdenominational Theological Center in Atlanta, GA.
 He also is an Academic Fellow of the Ecumenical Institute at Bossey in Celigny, Switzerland.
 From 1997 through 2010, Paul was the pastor of Church of the Master (PCUSA), a church founded in 1965 in Atlanta, GA, as an intentionally interracial congregation.

-Paul preaches and teaches nationally.
-He is a contributing writer to Pastoral Care: A Case Study Approach by Orbis Books in 1996, Feasting on the Gospels by Westminster/John Knox Press released in 2013, and he writes consistently for the Presbyterian Outlook Magazine.
-Paul is a consultant with the Louisville Institute.
-He serves on the boards of the Presbyterian Foundation (PCUSA) and the Macedonian Ministry Inc. of Atlanta.
+Paul preaches and teaches nationally, and has written for numerous publications.
+He serves on the boards of the Presbyterian Foundation, Montreat Conference Center, Macedonian Ministry Inc, and NEXT Church.
 He is the recipient of the 2016 Devoted Service Award from Louisville Theological Seminary.
-Recreationally, Paul enjoys tennis and yard work.
+Recreationally, Paul enjoys yoga, tennis , and gardening.

 Paul and his wife, Nina, have three beautiful children—one adult daughter and two teenage sons.